tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 You can now adjust the loop's `900` value as you wish and the snake still reaches the top edge in around 2500 milliseconds (give or take a few hundred).

 Delta time, thus, helps maintain a constant game speed despite variations in frame rate.
 We are 'dropping' frames to keep apace, but, ultimately, delta time helps smooth out the movement values.
 It can also be used to limit frame rates in cases where a game may run too fast.
 Generally speaking, the motions of any positioning, rotation, and scaling operations should incorporate delta time.
 On the other hand, games can behave very strangely if physics calculations mix with variable frame rates.
 Many game engines, hence, include fixed- and variable time-step functions -- like `draw()` -- to separate out physics and graphics code.

+If you wish to move the player around freely again, be sure to remove the `if playery > 145` code.

 That is as deep as we will venture into game development concepts.
 If it's games you are serious about, then you'll need to explore further using other resources.
 That said, the concepts and techniques covered in the previous and upcoming tutorials are integral to any journey towards game development.